Chapter 2: Features of Connective and Binding Interactions

 Emergence

-The properties of a bond-as-a-whole can be very different to those of its constituent objects.
+The properties of the object that is a bond-as-a-whole can be very different to those of its constituent objects.
 An atom, for example, displays properties very different to those of its constituent protons and electrons, and its excluding volume can be much different than the volumes of its protons and electrons added together.
 Water comprises molecules that are bonds of hydrogen and oxygen atoms and is a liquid (at room temperature), while hydrogen and oxygen are gasses.
 A mixture of say 50 litres of hydrogen gas and 25 litres of oxygen gas has a mixed volume of 75 litres, but get them to bond (with a spark) and they cram into only a tablespoon of water.

 The properties a bond displays in its own right are termed its emergent properties.
 It is the emergent properties of water that makes it different to an unbound mixture of hydrogen and oxygen.
 We can say that water emerges from a bonding of hydrogen and oxygen.
 Some of the emergent properties of a bond may be entirely novel - not displayed by any of the bond's constituent objects - while some may be shared with its constituent objects, or there may be properties of the constituent objects missing from the bond's display.